llvm/mlir-www/website/content/getting_started/TestingGuide.md

 ##### Step 3: Add The Newly Identified Missing Case

-The update in Step 2 made us realize that we were missing an important edge
-case:
+Step 2 made it possible to see that there is a case which is not tested:

 * A mask that is neither "all true" nor "all false".